Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Repayment affordability.
 How much will your repayments be and can your business afford it?
 If your business will struggle to manage the repayments then consider borrowing a lower amount or extending the loan terms.

 - Turnaround time.
-Some non-traditional business lenders can have your funds to you within 24–48 hours of approval, but many other lenders may take longer.
+Some non-traditional business lenders can have your funds to you within 24–48 hours, but other lenders may take longer.
 Make sure you can receive the funds when you need them.

 - Cost of the loan.
 Loan costs vary and are explained in more detail below, but make sure the interest rates and fees are competitive when compared to similar loan offerings.

 It’s more than just the interest rate you need to consider.
 Here are some of the costs to expect with a business loan:

 - Interest rate.
 Check whether the rate is fixed or variable and what type it is.
 For example, is it a factor rate?
 You should also check the comparison rate to get a better idea of the overall cost of the loan.

 - Upfront fees.
 These may be called application or loan origination fees, but work in essentially the same way.
 The fee will be added to your repayment amount once you’ve been approved for the loan.

 - Ongoing fees.
 Check if any weekly, monthly or annual fees are charged with the loan.
 You may also have to pay a direct debit fee or something similar that will increase the cost of your loan.

 - Default expenses.
 If your repayment is late, payment is missed or you default on the loan you will be charged various fees relating to enforcement.
 Get in contact with your lender if you think you’ll have trouble repaying the loan.

 This is the most important question to ask and one you need to determine before applying for a loan.
 Make sure you calculate the exact cost of repayments to see if the amount fits within your budget.